-49.2 was my personal record, and by any means, I intended to break it.
 "Do you even have to ask, Coach?"
-I asked lightly.
 The man grunted behind me as I settled into the starting blocks.
 I was pleased to note that I was in the second lane.
 I always preferred starting further back than the rest of the runners, as it gave me extra drive to push myself faster.

 Adjusting my feet in the blocks, I positioned my fingers on the track.
 I don't even know what made me do it, but I glanced into the crowd.
 I knew my parents wouldn't be there, they never were.
 But I could see my brother standing near the fence.
 He came on occasion, but he certainly never brought company, especially company like that.
-I swallowed.
-I had thought I would never see Lucian Romano again.
-But there he was, dressed in finery and arrogance and looking out of place at a track meet.
+I grimaced.
+I had hoped I would never see Lucian Romano again.
+But there he was, dressed in finery and arrogance, and looking out of place at a track meet.